wmutschl/Computational-Macroeconomics/README.md

 ### To Do

 * [x] read the case-study paper carefully
-* [x] prepare [week 8's exercise sheet](https://github.com/wmutschl/Computational-Macroeconomics/releases/latest/download/week_8.pdf): exercise 1 and 2 for the first meeting and exercises 3 and 4 for the second meeting
+* [x] prepare [exercise sheet 6](https://github.com/wmutschl/Computational-Macroeconomics/releases/latest/download/exercises_6.pdf): exercise 1 and 2 for the first meeting and exercises 3 and 4 for the second meeting
   * [x] download all files
   * [x] read all the exercises
   * [x] we will go through this together in class